kanishkadz/myportfolio/README.md

 ## 📱 Features
 - **About Me:** A dedicated section to introduce myself and my expertise.
-- **Projects Showcase:** Displays my projects with descriptions, technologies used, and links.
 - **Skills Section:** Highlights my technical skills and proficiencies.
-- **Contact Form:** Allows visitors to send direct messages.
 - **Responsive Design:** Ensures a seamless experience across all devices.

 ---